 In the first semester, you need to work with your faculty advisor to file a degree plan with the graduate school.
-Degree plan form can be found at: https://cmht.unt.edu/master-science-hospitality-management#forms (HETM).
+Degree plan form can be found at: https://cmht.unt.edu/master-science-hospitality-management#forms (HETM) or pick up a copy at the front desk.
 You should complete your degree plan under advisement from your advisor.